 Consumers aren’t the only ones who benefit from Banking as a Service.
-Firms specialized in accounting, corporate finance and SME lending can leverage BaaS to give businesses more choice and better services.
+Firms specialized in accounting, corporate finance, and SME lending can leverage BaaS to give businesses more choice and better services.

 BaaS benefits for non-financial companies

 Highly competitive industries like eCommerce and travel have notoriously thin margins.
-For companies in these arenas to survive, they must both prove their worth and diversify their revenue streams.
+For companies in these sectors to survive, they must both prove their worth and diversify their revenue streams.
 BaaS satisfies both needs.
 For example, travel companies can issue prepaid debit cards to their clients to use while out exploring the world.